HeyLazySunnyKid/HeyCheckYourRights/README.md

 # HeyCheckYourRights
-Check rights of your hosts from ansible inventory and show errors on them.
+Little script that helps to check rights (ping, access, sudo) from your hosts to hosts from ansible inventory.

 ## Requirements
 - python3